TrangPham93/minitalk/README.md

 #### 3. Run the project

-Open 2 or more terminals
+Open 2 or more terminals.
-On the 1st terminal, input as below, server will return a process ID.
+On the 1st terminal, run the `server` first, server will return a process ID immediately.
 ```bash
 ./server
 ```